JetBrains/guide/site/java/tutorials/dependency-matrix/interpret-dependency-matrix/index.md

 ## Dependencies

 Dependencies are shown in blue.
 The numbers in the cells show the number of dependencies of the selected row on the selected column.
 An ellipsis (the three dots) in a cell means that there are more than 99 dependencies.
 Hover over the cell to get more information.
+In the example below, we see the tooltip "cucumber-java -> cucumber-core (209)".
+This means that in this project the component cucumber-java (represented in the column) depends on the component cucumber-core 209 times.

 ![Dependency Matrix - Information on hover](dependency-matrix-hover.png)